Mohamed Ameen (minister)

-Mohamed Ameen is a Maldivian politician who has been serving as the Minister of Transport and Civil Aviation since 2023.
+Mohamed Ameen is a Maldivian politician who has been serving as the Ministry of Tourism and Civil Aviation since 2026.

 Career

 Ameen previously served as Operations Director at Island Aviation Services (Operator of VIA) but was unlawfully terminated in 2019, but won an unlawful termination lawsuit in the Civil Court.
 He also served as Campaign Managers of Abdulla Yameen and Mohamed Muizzu.

+In November 2023, Ameen was appointed as the Minister of Transport and Civil Aviation by President Mohamed Muizzu.

+In April 2026, Ameen was appointed by President Muizzu as the Minister of Tourism and Civil Aviation.